1 Herd purpose

 The world belabours you like a brainless tyrant.
 Give in and learn to collaborate, or it will thrash you.

-This life would be hell, if it did not end, purgatory, excepting that it won’t mend us, and paradise, if we could feel all its shuddering bliss.
+This life would be hell, if it didn’t end, purgatory, excepting that it won’t mend us, and paradise, if we could feel all its shuddering bliss.
 We visit it like a sad carnival, its shabbiness veiled by the conniving night, our eyes dazed by its uncouth foolery.
-We perspire, feel ill and giddy, lose our bearings, and stay too late.
+It makes us perspire, feel ill and giddy, lose our bearings, and stay too late.
 We hope that it will go on for ever, and we just wish that it would stop.

 Nothing is too small to engross our minds, if it might serve our advantage or amusement.